SwyserCo/TheScout/prd.md

 ## User Stories

 ### User Story 1: Wi-Fi Setup
-**As a homeowner**, I want to easily connect The Scout to my Wi-Fi so I can start using it without technical knowledge.
+**As a homeowner**, I want to easily set up The Scout for use by connecting it to my Wi-Fi so I can start using it without technical knowledge.

 **Acceptance Criteria:**
-- Device enters AP mode if no Wi-Fi credentials are stored.
+- Device enters AP mode if no Wi-Fi credentials are stored in Preferences
 - Captive portal shows a welcome screen with a setup button.
 - User enters SSID and password.
 - Confirmation page is shown after submission.
+- The credentials are stored using the Preferences Library.
 - System LED flashes red during connection, green 3x on success.
 - Buzzer plays chime on successful connection.
+- Once connected, create a unique DeviceID starting with "TheScout-" and then a unique 6 digit number.

 ### User Story 2: MQTT Integration
 **As a Home Assistant user**, I want The Scout to auto-discover and publish sensor data so I can use it in automations.

 **Acceptance Criteria:**
-- Device connects to MQTT broker.
+- Device connects to MQTT broker mentioned below.
 - All sensors appear in Home Assistant via auto-discovery.
 - Sensor data updates in real time.